-After a first discussion held in 1999, the OECD Working Party No. 2 on Competition and Regulation explored Competition Issues in Waste Management in October 2013.
+After a first discussion held in 1999, Competition delegates explored Competition Issues in Waste Management in their meeting in October 2013.

 The discussion examined the various stages of the waste treatment process: collection, treatment or disposal with a special attention to the effect of the introduction of extended producer responsibility, a policy approach under which producers accept significant responsibility - financial and/or physical - for the treatment or disposal of post-consumer products.
 This indeed has led to the creation of a variety of schemes aimed at fulfilling this responsibility, has supported the achievement of public recycling and materials management goals and has created a number of new markets in which the raw material originated from the recycling process is sold.

 executive summary with key findings, background note,